Home / Blog / 7 things your AI agent can run for you overnight

 7 things your AI agent can run for you overnight

 The best way to assess whether a persistent AI agent is useful for your work is specific examples.
-Here are seven tasks that run well as scheduled agent automation, with the setup each one typically requires.
+Here are seven tasks that run well as scheduled agent automation, with what setup each one actually needs.

 Hermes OS team24 March 20269 min read